azaf123/cikrak-project/README.md

 # Cikrak

 > Cikrak is a waste pick-up web-application that aims to raise awareness on the importance of waste management and the negative impacts poor waste management has on the environment.
+We stand by one mission: to make waste management easy, accessible, and mainstream.

 ![homepage](./docs/image/homepage.jpeg)